"Complex [community] challenges exceed the capabilities of any single sector—public, private, or non-profit—to solve them alone.” James E. Austin

 4. We promote life-long learning – We know that raising educational aspirations and attainment will result in greater economic prosperity for all in our community.

-The work of Alignment Rockford is organized and conducted by committees.
-These specialized teams are led by community members and District 205 management who bring a diversity of expertise and a passion for public education.
-The committees are overseen by the Alignment Rockford board, their effort is guided by objectives, and their results are systematically evaluated.
-The committee process includes five phases:
+The work of Alignment Rockford is organized and conducted by teams.
+These specialized A-teams are led by community members and District 205 management who bring a diversity of expertise and a passion for public education.
+The teams are overseen by the Alignment Rockford board, their effort is guided by objectives, and their results are systematically evaluated.
+The team process includes five phases:

-1. Tactical Planning – In response to an unmet student need, the committee conducts research and creates a detailed plan to implement a pilot project that includes measures of effectiveness.
+1. Tactical Planning – In response to an unmet student need, the team conducts research and creates a detailed plan to implement a pilot project that includes measures of effectiveness.

 2. Community Engagement – Through an invitation to participate, community organizations are asked to join in the implementation of pilot programs.

-3. Implementation and Evaluation – Communications between pilot program agencies and the committee ensures implementation fidelity and accountability.
+3. Implementation and Evaluation – Communications between pilot program agencies and the A-team ensures implementation fidelity and accountability.
 Effectiveness is regularly evaluated.

 4. Scaling Up – Based on early success, the pilot is extended beyond the original scope.